CLCMacTeam/IdleLogout/README.md

 Completed
 ------------
 * 01/2017 - Updated preferences to use CFPrefsD through macoslibs.
-** Update code to Cocoa (Only update UI from main thread)
+Update code to Cocoa (Only update UI from main thread).
 * 01/2015 - The path to the logout script should be set in the preference file OR the script should be part of the app.
-** 01/2015 - Make it part of the .app, create a new method to log out
+* 01/2015 - Make it part of the .app, create a new method to log out
 * 01/2015 - Add preference key for window wording.

 Attribution